lihuaibei7951/C-2graph/README.md

 ```
 ### 2.6 C-2graph-PM
 In this program, we need to pay attention to the migration of actual parameters during the switch.
-The C-2graph-PM offers two versions of the SSSP algorithm similar to the previous section:

-sssp-base-M: Baseline SSSP with multi-threading/GPU support.

 sssp-purn-M: Optimized SSSP with multi-threading/GPU support.

-To run and compare these versions, use the following commands:
+To run C-2graph-PM, use the following commands:

 ```
-../bin/sssp-base-M dataset_path source migration
 ../bin/sssp-purn-M dataset_path source migration
 ```
 ## 3. Contact
-If you encounter any problem with LRCNN, please feel free to contact lihuaibei7951@stu.ouc.edu.cn.
+If you encounter any problem with C-2graph, please feel free to contact lihuaibei7951@stu.ouc.edu.cn.